 - Nerve compression - eg, carpal tunnel syndrome.

-- Fasciitis - eg, plantar fasciitis.
+- Foot muscles - eg, plantar fasciitis.

 The main purpose of the steroid injection is to decrease pain and increase movement and use of the affected area.
 Steroid injections are usually well tolerated and much less likely than steroid tablets to cause serious side-effects.
 See the separate leaflet called Oral Steroids.